 Supplementary Environmental Information was submitted in July 2008 and September 2010, which contained an improved site track layout, and habitat and traffic management plans.

-The most recent Supplementary Environmental Information was submitted in February 2013.
-The application is to be considered at a Public Inquiry commencing 4th June 2013.
+Supplementary Environmental Information was submitted in February 2013 with the most recent Supplementary Information submitted in June 2013.
+The application is currently being considered at a Public Inquiry that commenced on 4th June 2013.

 Click here to download the Non Technical Summary (PDF 7 MB)

 What can the project offer to the area?

 It is a company and project priority that we ensure that our investment brings appropriate benefit and opportunity to the region’s economy, environment and communities.
 Work to develop these benefits is already underway, and some examples of progress to date are outlined below.

 At Llanbadarn Fynydd, we are proposing to undertake work to improve the biodiversity of the area through:

 - the development of newt corridors, putting bird and bat boxes in place,

 We have been working within the region and more widely in Wales, particularly over the last year, to examine how we can maximise the potential of our project to stimulate economic growth and job creation.
 Some examples of our work to date include:

 - developing a grant support programme for supply chain companies, to ensure that they have the opportunity to develop the skills and accreditations necessary to work in the renewable energy sector

 - hosting briefing sessions for local companies to explain the potential opportunities through our projects